 Next, go into depth about why you chose the location and the school that you did.
 Does the school have a great reputation internationally?
 Do you have family roots in a particular country?
 Really get into the fact that you want to explore the specific culture of that country or region.
 The more sincere and direct you are about why you want to go where you’re going, the more likely the study abroad admissions staff will approve your application.

 Don’t forget to include personal reasons and interests as well.
 You still need to be selective in what you write – the study abroad admissions office will need to see that you’re mature enough to live in another country, but don’t be afraid to go beyond academics.
 One of the biggest reasons I went to Scotland was because of golf, and I wrote that in my essay.
 I didn’t say I wanted to wake up and be lazy on the golf course every day.
 I explained that golf is a huge aspect of Scottish culture; it holds a different place over there than it does in the States, and it would greatly help me integrate into the local culture.

 Writing Tips for Your Study Abroad Application Essay

 End the essay with a strong closing paragraph.
-Express interest in learning about local culture, getting an education not only in terms of academics but in life as well.
-Be specific and explain your desire to pursue those interests and hobbies that you’ve picked up in college and in life in a foreign country.
+Express interest in learning about local culture, such as in Japan where you’ll enjoy both the historic artistry of the culture and the modern amenities of the country.
+Talk about getting an education, not only in terms of academics, but in life as well.
+Be specific and explain your desire to pursue those interests and hobbies that you’ve picked up in college, and earlier, in a foreign country.